 When a student withdraws, takes a leave of absence, is administratively withdrawn, or is dismissed from Relay for any reason, they must submit an application when they are ready to return.
 This application is also necessary for students who are looking to transfer locations and/or programs.
 In general, students should plan to apply two months prior to the start of their selected term.
 The application due dates vary by circumstance, and are as follows:

-- Students returning from an exit or leave of absence: Two weeks prior to the beginning of the desired term*
+Students returning from an exit or leave of absence into the Spring 2024 term: 1/16/24*

-- Continuing students looking to transfer programs and/or locations: First day of the desired term
+Continuing students looking to transfer programs and/or locations effective for the Spring 2024 term: 1/29/24*

 Please see Term Dates for more information.
 Late applications will be rejected, and students may apply to return for a future term.